hgschmie/pg-embedded/src/site/markdown/using_database_manager.md

 }
 ```

-A `DatabaseManager` is created by calling either `DatabaseManager.singleDatabase()` or `DatabaseManager.multiDatabase()`.
-Each call returns a Builder which allows further customization of the PostgreSQL server and the databases.
+A [DatabaseManager](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.html) is created by calling either `DatabaseManager.singleDatabase()` or `DatabaseManager.multiDatabases()`.
+Each call returns a [Builder](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.Builder.html) which allows further customization of the PostgreSQL server and the databases.
+The builder creates the [DatabaseManager](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.html) instance by calling the `Builder.build()` method.

-The builder creates the `DatabaseManager` instance by calling `build()`.
-A `DatabaseManager` must be explicitly started by calling the `start()` method.
+Every [DatabaseManager](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.html) instance must be explicitly started by calling the `start()` method.

 ## Customizing the DatabaseManager

 ### Customizing the EmbeddedPostgres instance

-The `withInstancePreparer` and `withInstancePreparers` builder method allows PostgreSQL server configuration customizations.
-Any instance preparer gets the `EmbeddedPostgres.Builder` instance passed in, that is subsequently used to configure the `EmbeddedPostgres` instance.
-The `withInstancePreparer` method takes an [EmbeddedPostgresPreparer](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/EmbeddedPostgresPreparer.html) instance.
-See the [EmbeddedPostgres documentation}(using_embedded_postgres.html) for details.
+The `Builder.withInstancePreparer()` and `Builder.withInstancePreparers()` method allow the customization of the PostgreSQL server configuration.
+An instance preparer is executed once when the [DatabaseManager](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.html) is started and the [EmbeddedPostgres.Builder](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/EmbeddedPostgres.Builder.html) that creates the [EmbeddedPostgres](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/EmbeddedPostgres.html) instance is passed to it.
+Either method accepts [EmbeddedPostgresPreparer](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/EmbeddedPostgresPreparer.html) instances.
+See the [EmbeddedPostgres documentation](using_embedded_postgres.html) for details.

-The `EmbeddedPostgres.Builder#withDefaults()` method can be used as method reference by calling `withInstancePreparer(EmbeddedPostgres.Builder::withDefaults)`.
+The `Builder.withDefaults()` method on the [EmbeddedPostgres.Builder](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/EmbeddedPostgres.Builder.html) can be used as a method reference by calling `Builder.withInstancePreparer(EmbeddedPostgres.Builder::withDefaults)` to create a default configuratrion for the PostgreSQL server.

 ```java
 try (DatabaseManager manager = DatabaseManager.singleDatabase()